MorinWang/morinwang.github.io/_pages/about.md

 # 🔥 News
+- *2026.04*:  🎉🎉 Our paper Deep Tensor Factorization for Modeling Non-Uniform Temporal Dynamics with Adaptive Temporal Smoothing has been accepted by IEEE SAM 2026.
 - *2026.04*:  🎉🎉 Our two papers have been accepted by SIGIR 2026.
 - *2026.03*:  🎉🎉 Our paper *Embedding in recommender systems: A survey* has been accepted by TOIS.
 - *2026.02*:  🎉🎉 Our Tutorial about Function Calling in Large Language Models has been accepted by PAKDD 2026.